wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : I'm sorry, I didn't mean to offend.
 Might I enquire what happened, I mean how you lost the err...

-**_Hildegaard_** : I don't like to talk about it.
-I want to talk about YOU.
-Oh, allow me to introduce myself.
+**_Hildegaard_** : (ANGRILY) I don't like to talk about it.
+(SOFTLY) I vant to talk about US.
+Allow me to introduce myself.
 Queen Hildegaard of Hockflugenstein at your service I am being.
 If you are needing anything...and I MEAN anything...

 **_Lord Naff_** : Queen Hildegaard?
 THE Queen Hildegaard?
 Feared across the lands of The North, ruler of the Sweinstein Empire, undefeated in battle, The Killer Queen???